 The book of Psalms is a source of wisdom and inspiration for many.
-One of the most read and reread books of the Bible, its hymns, biblical poetry, and prayers reveal to us the character of God and help give shape to our own prayers.
+One of the most read and reread books of the entire Bible, hymns, biblical poetry, and prayers reveal to us the character of God and help give shape to our own prayers.
 Psalms invites us to lift up our hearts—in joy and in lament—to our Creator and connects us to the ongoing relationship between God and God's people.

 Here we explore the question of who wrote Psalms.
 We’ll consider both the traditional understandings of the book’s authorship and modern scholarly perspectives.
 We invite you to reflect on the origins of the book of Psalms along with us that we might gain an even greater appreciation for the wisdom it contains.